RX-M/web-public/hadoop/hadoop-foundation.md

 - Write efficient Hive queries and use Hive to run SQL-like queries to perform data analysis
 - Perform data analytics on Big Data using Hive
 - Use HCatalog with Hive

+This is an instructor-led training (ILT) class and is available for onsite and online delivery.